-Recently, we held the first of our 2021 webinars.
+At the beginning of 2021, we held the first in our series of webinars.
 In a thought-provoking start to the season, Katie and I spoke to one of our long-standing clients, Pfizer, about their emphasis on equity, inclusion and diversity at work.
 Leading the conversation were Peter Collins, Senior Manager of Global Health and Social Impact and Dagmar Albers, Pfizer’s Diversity and Inclusion Lead in the UK.

 The following article contains key takeaways about inspiring an inclusive culture, along with the critical role employee communication plays in creating a better workplace for all.
 Please do take a read and share your own insights.

 Alternatively, if you’d like the full, immersive webinar experience, just click here to watch our discussion.
 The areas explored include:

 - The benefits of having an equitable, inclusive and diverse workplace culture.